tus/tus-resumable-upload-protocol/protocol.md

 Tus-Resumable: 1.0.0
 ```

-The Client verifies that the returned checksum is valid for the returned range, confirms it and resumes the upload from the end of the confirmed range:
+The Client verifies that the checksum provided by the Server is valid for the returned range, confirms they are identical and resumes the upload from the end of the confirmed range:

 **Request**

 ```
 PATCH /files/17f44dbe1c4bace0e18ab850cf2b3a83 HTTP/1.1
 Upload-Offset: 7
-Upload-Metadata: partial-upload-confirm-range GFuLnBkZg==,partial-upload-confirm-checksum sfQININclV2uc6R7+lKq5sfQINclPz7QoRu0=
+Upload-Partial-Checksum-Range: 0-7
+Upload-Partial-Checksum: sha1 V2uc6R7+lKq5sfQINclPz7QoRu0=
 Content-Length: 4
 Tus-Resumable: 1.0.0